LeoQK/SC2-Bots/README.md

 To gain a glimpse of what StarCraft II gameplay is like, take a look at one the professional esports matches on [YouTube](https://www.youtube.com/watch?v=QFFrMJykL2w).

+#### Strategies

+As you can imagine, there is no one strategy that will secure a win in StarCraft II.
+Instead, the the possibilities a players has in creating strategies through combining timing, production, selection of units and attack patterns is vast.

 ### Complexity